 If you can’t speak for yourself, it’s helpful for a first responder to understand that you may walk differently or be prone to headaches and vision problems because of your MS. Many people with MS feel they need to explain their condition to others, but that’s not always possible during an emergency.
 Having a medical alert ID helps reduce the worry that others won’t understand your situation.

 MS can take a toll on your mental health, but products that increase independence — like medical IDs — can help improve your resilience and quality of life with MS.

-A medical ID bracelet is one of the easiest, most recognized, and effective ways to communicate medical conditions in an emergency.
+Wearing a medical ID bracelet is one of the easiest, most effective ways to communicate medical conditions in an emergency.
 Medical ID bracelets don’t require service, upkeep, or batteries (which can run out).

-Depending on the style and the seller, you can get a piece of medical ID jewelry such as a silicone bracelet for a few dollars or pay $15 or more for a custom engraved metal design.
-You can also find free medical ID cards online to print at home.
+Depending on the style and the seller, you can get a piece of medical ID jewelry such as a silicone bracelet for a few dollars or pay $15 or more for a custom-engraved sterling silver design.

 MS jewelry is just one form of medical ID.
 There are many other options that might suit your needs.